 - Now wait until the model and the router connect to the internet service.

-And you will be able to get rid of the flashing red color in a few minutes.
+You will be able to eliminate the flashing red color in just a few minutes.
 As we mentioned earlier, a router restart can also resolve the flashing red light that appears after a Spectrum outage.

 Fix #6 Reset Your Spectrum Router to Factory Settings

-If the above-mentioned methods do not solve the problem, it could also be due to some issues with the Spectrum Router.
-A sensible option here is to reset the Spectrum Router to factory settings so that your personal preferences will not affect how the router works.
+If the above-mentioned methods do not resolve the problem, it may also be due to issues with the Spectrum Router.
+A sensible option here is to reset the Spectrum Router to its factory settings, so that your personal preferences do not affect how the router operates.

-The less favorable side of this method is that you will lose the existing Wi-Fi profiles and connections.
-Instead, everything will be as you got the package when you brought it.
+The less favorable aspect of this method is that it will delete the existing Wi-Fi profiles and connections.
+Instead, everything will be as it was when you got the package when you brought it.

 So to reset your Spectrum Router,

 - You have to locate the reset button on the back of the router.
-This is mostly found right above the WPS button.
+This is typically located directly above the WPS button.

 - Now, press and hold this particular button for at least 30 seconds.
 You can use a safety pin or a SIM ejector tool to press the button.